Best Paper Award Citation: 12#

 As Autonomous Vehicles (AV) are becoming a reality, the design of efficient motion control algorithms will have to deal with the unpredictable and interactive nature of other road users.
 Current AV motion planning algorithms suffer from the freezing robot problem, as they often tend to overestimate collision risks.
 To tackle this problem and design AV that behave human-like, we integrate a concept from Psychology called Social Value Orientation into the Reinforcement Learning (RL) framework.
 The addition of a social term in the reward function design allows us to tune the AV behaviour towards the pedestrian from a more reckless to an extremely prudent one.
 We train the vehicle agent with a state of the art RL algorithm and show that Social Value Orientation is an effective tool to obtain pro-social AV behaviour.

 TY - CONF

-Luca Crosato, Chongfeng Wei, Edmond S. L. Ho and Hubert P. H. Shum, "Human-centric Autonomous Driving in an AV-Pedestrian Interactive Environment Using SVO," in ICHMS '21: Proceedings of the 2021 IEEE International Conference on Human-Machine Systems, pp. 1-6, Magdeburg, Germany, IEEE, Sep 2021.
+Luca Crosato, Chongfeng Wei, Edmond S. L. Ho and Hubert P. H. Shum, "Human-Centric Autonomous Driving in an AV-Pedestrian Interactive Environment Using SVO," in ICHMS '21: Proceedings of the 2021 IEEE International Conference on Human-Machine Systems, pp. 1-6, Magdeburg, Germany, IEEE, 9 2021.